MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-metrics.md

 | WorkspaceId | string | The identifier of the workspace. |
 | WorkspaceName | string | The name of the workspace. |

-### Metrics table
+### Metric Specific Dimension Column

-This table contains a list of all the Eventhouse metrics being reported, and the specific dimensions being reported for each metric.
+The following table contains a list of all the reported Eventhouse metrics, and the specific dimensions reported for each metric.

 | Metric Type | MetricName | Unit | Aggregation | Description | Metric Specific Dimensions |
 |--|--|--|--|--|--|